Rated: 13+ · Short Story · Mystery · #1789559

 "That's why it was so hard on Peggy and me that Allison wouldn't listen to reason," Alfred said sadly.
 "She was only seventeen when she moved in with this boy, Randy; I don't even know his last name.
 He was a bad influence on her and alienated her from her friends and family."

-"Everything happens for a reason," Emily said, always looking on the bright side.
-"You now have a wonderful granddaughter and two great granddaughters."
+"Everything happens for a reason," Emily said, looking on the bright side.
+"You now have a wonderful granddaughter and two great grandbabies."

-"That brings to mind that I would like you all to come to my house for Sunday dinner," Susan said, giving them her address.
+"By the way, I would like to invite all of you to my house for Sunday dinner," Susan said, giving them her address.
 “That way you can meet Chloe and Claire.”

 "Thank you," Emma got up with Rhonda following suit.
-"You all need to get reacquainted, so we'll eave you to it."
+"You all need to get reacquainted, so we'll leave you to it."

 Rhonda and Emma decided to go to their favorite coffee shop to discuss how to handle the story and came up with a solution.